The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Susana Naranjo-Pelayo

-Student Ambassador/Club Leader
+Student Ambassador; Club Leader

-WSU Global LGBTQ+
+WSU Global LGBTQ+ Club

-Hey there fellow & future Cougs!
+Hey there, fellow and future Cougs!

-I’m a first-generation Xicana college student, born and raised in Washington, and deeply connected to my community and culture.
-Being a Student Ambassador and president of the LGBTQ+ club means a lot to me because I know how important it is to have spaces where people feel welcomed instead of just tolerated.
+As a first-generation Xicana college student who was born and raised in Washington, I am deeply connected to my community and culture.
+Serving as a student ambassador and as the president of the LGBTQ+ Club means a lot to me because I know how important it is to have spaces where people feel welcomed instead of just tolerated.
+If you ever have ideas for clubs, events, or collaborations—or even just a “wait, this would actually be so fun” thought—please share them with me.
+I love hearing people’s ideas and helping make them happen.

 In my spare time, I like doing nail art, translating, photography, listening to music, and pretending one more protein coffee will fix my life.